8 Chapter 8 – Rendezvous

 Figure 4: Using the Rendezvous Point, a Target and an Interceptor Satellite Calculate a Lead Angle.

-This angle can be found by taking a product of the angular velocity of the target and the time of flight of the interceptor.
+This angle can be found by taking a product of the angular velocity of the target and the time of flight of the interceptor, as seen in Equation 4.

 In this specific configuration, the final phase angle, φf, can be considered.
 The phase angle is the angle between the interceptor and the target.
 In the depicted scenario, it's easily determined by examining the graphic below.
 Given that the distance between the interceptor and the rendezvous point is π radians (180°), and the distance between the target and the rendezvous point is defined as the lead angle, the phase angle is simply the difference between these angles.
 Understanding the phase angle is crucial for coordinating the alignment of the interceptor with the target in the final stages of a rendezvous maneuver.